ECHO and SGA Telnet Options for MUDs

 The ECHO and SGA protocols work together to control the Telnet session.
 The documentation can be confusing because of its age, and because the original GA protocol (that SGA explicitly disables) was found to be ineffective early in its adoption.

 Note that SGA ("Suppress Go-Ahead") does NOT mean "never send the GA byte."
-It is instead used to explicitly disable the original default half-duplex signaling protocol (the Go-Ahead Protocol) described in the early Telnet RFC's, a protocol that, while the still the default for Telnet today, was abandoned early-on.
+It is instead used to explicitly disable the original default half-duplex signaling protocol (the Go-Ahead Protocol) as described in the early Telnet RFC's, a protocol that, while the still the default for Telnet today, was abandoned early-on.

 By long-standing practice, no Telnet client or Telnet server in use (circa 2024) performs the half duplex GA signaling protocol as described in the early RFCs, whether SGA is negotiated or not.
-A MUD client/server pair may therefore send the GA signal as an "end of prompt" character without risk of confusion, regardless of the SGA setting.
+A MUD client/server pair may therefore send the IAC GA bytes as an "end of prompt" character without risk of confusion, regardless of the SGA setting.

 Summary